reaktoro/reaktoro/docs/sphinx/installation.rst

 Downloading the source code
 ---------------------------

-Reaktoro’s source code is kept in a `GitHub repository`_.
+Reaktoro’s source code is kept in a `GitHub`_.
 If you have ``git`` installed in your system, then downloading this repository is as easy as running the following command in a terminal: